Irfan-MagnetismTech/bulk-carrier/README.md

-# bulk-carrier-erp
+# Bulk Carrier ERP

-Bulk carrier erp is a web application for managing bulk carrier shipping business.
+Bulk carrier ERP is a web application for managing bulk carrier shipping business.
 It is a complete solution for managing all the business processes of a bulk carrier shipping company.
 It is a web application that can be accessed from anywhere in the world.

+### Business Units
+Business Unit should be `enum` data type.
+- TSLL
+- PSML
 ### Project Environment

 - Laravel 10.*